pmiguelpinto90/ShiftDisplay/README.md

   * display.setAt(section, customs)
   * display.setAt(section, characters, dots)

-  Save TODO
+  Store a value to show next on the specified section.
+The previous value set for this section is cleared.

   `display`: object of type ShiftDisplay.

   `section`: TODO

-  `value`: value to save;
-  can be a number (int, long) or text (char, char array, string object);
+  `value`: value to set, can be a number (int, long) or text (char, char array, string object);
-  for text, valid characters are 0-9 a-z A-Z -, everything else will be converted to a space.
+  for text, valid characters are 0-9 a-z A-Z -, others are converted to a space; null-terminated char array;
+  if is too big to fit in the section, it is trimmed according to alignment.

-  `valueReal`: float or double number value to save.
+  `valueReal`: value to set, a real number (float, double);
+  if is too big to fit in the section, it is trimmed according to alignment.

-  `alignment`: alignment of the value on the display;
+  `alignment`: alignment of the value or valueReal on the section;
   constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
-  if not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.
+  if is not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

   `decimalPlaces`: number of digits following the decimal point;
-  if not specified, the default is 2.
+  if is not specified, the default is 2.

-  `customs`: array of bytes specifying custom characters, each representing a character on the display, from left to right;
+  `customs`: array of bytes initialized with the custom characters to set, encoded in 7segment format, each byte is a character on the section, from left to right;
-  a custom character is encooded as a byte where segment A is MSB and DP is LSB;
-  array length must match display size.
+  array length must match section size.

-  `characters`: array of chars, each representing a character on the display, from left to right;
+  `characters`: array of chars initialized with the characters to set, each char is a character on the section, from left to right;
-  valid characters are 0-9 a-z A-Z -, everything else will be converted to a space;
+  valid characters are 0-9 a-z A-Z -, others are converted to a space;
-  array length must match display size.
+  array length must match section size.

-  `dots`: array of bools, each representing a dot on the display, from left to right;
+  `dots`: array of bools initialized with the dot values to set, each bool is a dot on the section, from left to right;
+  bool value, true to show dot, false to hide dot;
-  array length must match display size.
+  array length must match section size.

 * __setDotAt()__

   * display.setDotAt(section, index, dot)

-  Show or hide dot TODO
+  Modify the stored value by showing or hiding a dot on the character of the specified index of section.

   `display`: object of type ShiftDisplay.

-  `section`: TODO
+  `section`: number of the section on the display to set the dot, starting at 0 for the first;
+  if is invalid, function does not have any effect.

-  `index`: position on the display to set the dot, starting at 0 for the leftmost;
+  `index`: position on the section to set the dot, starting at 0 for the leftmost;
-  if is invalid, does not have any effect.
+  if is out of section bounds, function does not have any effect.

-  `dot`: true to show, false to hide.
+  `dot`: bool value, true to show dot, false to hide dot.

 * __setCustomAt()__

   * display.setCustomAt(section, index, custom)

-  Replace with a custom character.
-TODO
+  Modify the stored value by replacing the character (and dot) at the specified index of section with a custom character.

   `display`: object of type ShiftDisplay.

-  `section`: TODO
+  `section`: number of the section on the display to set the dot, starting at 0 for the first;
+  if is invalid, function does not have any effect.

-  `index`: position on the display to set the character, starting at 0 for the leftmost;
+  `index`: position on the section to set the custom character, starting at 0 for the leftmost;
-  if is invalid, does not have any effect.
+  if is out of section bounds, function does not have any effect.

-  `custom`: byte TODO
+  `custom`: byte with the custom character to set, encoded in 7segment format.

 * __show()__